Germany's game with Denmark resumes at Euro 2024 after thunderstorm

-DORTMUND, Germany (AP) — Germany and Denmark's game has resumed after being suspended due to a thunderstorm as the teams met in the round of 16 at the European Championship on Saturday.
+DORTMUND, Germany (AP) — The Germany-Denmark game has resumed after being suspended due to a thunderstorm during the round-of-16 clash at the European Championship on Saturday.

 The teams resumed play around 24 minutes after referee Michael Oliver took the teams off, following a brief warmup session.
-The field did not seem to be badly affected and no puddles were visible.
+No puddles were visible, though after the game resumed some chunks of turf began to come loose and players slipped.

 The score was 0-0 in the 35th minute when the referee took the players off with rain pouring, high winds and repeated lightning strikes near the Westfalenstadion.
 A loud bang resounded around the stadium shortly before the players were taken off.